mohamedazouz/goeuroApplication/README.md

 # Application Tools
-- It implmented using Java 1.7 Using maven
+- It implmented using Java 1.7 Using maven with other opensource libraries ( Jackson, log4j)